Monorepo

 Notable used tools / technologies

-Section titled “Notable used tools / technologies”Environment variables
+Section titled “Notable used tools / technologies”- TypeScript

 VSCode tasks